 Worker's compensation does not cover emotional disability arising out of bona fide personnel action.
-However, there is an ex-
+However, there is an exception for intentional infliction of emotional harm.
 APPEALS COURT OF MASSACHUSETTS June 16, 2015

 According to the Appeals Court of Massachusetts, worker's compensation For a hostile work environment to does not cover emotional stress, even if it affirmed the jury's verdict for the nurse. is genuinely disabling, from garden-variety on-the-job conflict with a supervisor.